The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Theoretical and Mathematical Framework

-The Syncytial Mesh substrate is a continuous field $u(\mathbf{r}, t)$ governed by a damped wave partial differential equation:
+The Syncytial Mesh substrate is described by a continuous field $u(\mathbf{r}, t)$ governed by a damped wave PDE:

-where $c$ is the wave speed (astrocytic calcium waves: $c \approx \SIrange{10}{30}{\micro\meter\per\second}$), $\gamma$ is the damping coefficient, $\eta^{\mathrm{mesh}}$ is space–time white noise, and the source term $S(\mathbf{r}, t)$ encodes neural-to-astrocyte coupling.
-Boundary conditions are implemented via a perfectly matched layer (PML) to prevent reflections.
-The model uses linear wave dynamics for tractability, but acknowledges that nonlinear calcium signaling (e.g., IP$_3$ thresholds, regenerative gap junction feedback) could be incorporated in future extensions.
+where $c$ is an effective propagation speed, $\gamma$ a damping coefficient, $\eta^{\mathrm{mesh}}$ space--time white noise, and $S(\mathbf{r}, t)$ a source term encoding neural-to-astrocyte coupling.
+Boundary conditions are implemented via a perfectly matched layer (PML) to prevent spurious reflections.
+The PDE is a mesoscale effective description that approximates the syncytium's coarse-grained behaviour and connects naturally to the broader literature on neural field theory [54, 55]; it is \emph{not} a microscopic model of astrocyte biophysics.

-This mesh supports: \begin{itemize} \item Traveling waves and phase gradients: These are unconstrained by synaptic connectivity, generating smooth phase propagation across distances. \item Resonant harmonics: Eigenmodes at $f_n = n\,c/(2L)$ (for a 1D approximation, where $L$ is domain length) produce stable low-frequency peaks. \item Diffuse plasticity: Co-activation across the mesh drives non-local synaptic changes. \end{itemize}
+This field is expected to support, qualitatively: \begin{itemize} \item Smooth phase gradients and slow traveling structures less constrained by synaptic connectivity than purely network-based models. \item Low-frequency modal selection of the form $f_n \sim n\,c/(2L)$ (1D heuristic), broadened and distorted in realistic geometries. \item Distributed co-activation patterns that bias plasticity beyond direct anatomical links. \end{itemize}